programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 Click "x" in the notebook output to delete it.
 This deletes the text of your key.
 If you see error messages, check that you input the key correctly.

-{% include figure.html filename="azure_handwriting_colab_step_5_clear.png" alt="The clear output button for a cell in a Google Colab notebook." caption="Figure 3. + Clear output from a cell in a Google Colab notebook." %}
+{% include figure.html filename="azure_handwriting_colab_step_5_clear.png" alt="The clear output button for a cell in a Google Colab notebook." caption="Figure 5.
+Clear output from a cell in a Google Colab notebook." %}

+The figure above shows the button to clear the output of a cell.

 ### 5. Install Azure Computer Vision in your Python environment.[^2]
 Create a new cell in your notebook, paste in the code below and run it.
 It will install what is required to connect to Azure Cognitive Services Computer Vision.
 You only need to do this once on your machine.
 If you are using Google Colab, you will need to do this once per session.